Ronald A. Sarasin: Later career

 After leaving office, he was the chief lobbyist for the National Restaurant Association and president of the National Beer Wholesalers Association.

 He served as president of the U.S. Capitol Historical Society from 2000 to 2019.
+He is credited with establishing a traveling exhibit on the role played by enslaved people in the building of the Capitol, as well as the initiation of the organization’s popular civics education program.

 Personal life

-Sarasin was married to Marjorie Grazio Sarasin and has one son.
+Sarasin was married to Marjorie Grazio Sarasin and has one son with her, Michael.
 He and his wife divorced in 1977.
-He is the first divorced candidate for governor.
+He was the first divorced candidate to run for governor.

+In 1988, he married his second wife, Leslie Garmon Sarasin.
+They were married nearly 34 years, and have one son together, Douglas.

 His brother Warren Sarasin, was also a politician who served in the Connecticut House of Representatives.
 He was first elected in 1978, the year his brother was defeated for governor.

+Sarasin died on March 27, 2023, at the age of 88.